micropolimi/MAPPI/README.md

 ## 🔓 License

-Distributed under the terms of the [BSD-3] license, the APPI code is free and open source software
+Distributed under the terms of the [BSD-3] license, the MAPPI code is free and open source software

 ---